sabrinamerkin/sabrinamerkin.github.io/_posts/2000-08-04-Upload-in-Progress.md

 | **MASE**                               | 0.7315             | 0.7345        | **0.7312**    | 0.7351           | 0.7371           | 0.7317             | 0.7333                        | 0.7318                                    |
 | **sMAPE**                              | 0.8125             | **0.8123**    | **0.8123**    | 0.8130           | 0.8134           | 0.8125             | 0.8133                        | 0.8134                                    |

+Looking at our results, the **Halloween Season** additive model is a top performer across multiple metrics (MSE, RMSE, and R²).
+The **Christmas** additive model also performed well, but its differences between MAE and MASE with the **Halloween Season** model is marginal.
+With that said, we managed to improve the base Prophet model by adding seasonality components for the Halloween season!